Himolde-IBE110/Labs/Security/README.md

 5e815814b6c62056f25078ef388f1b53
 ```

 Did it work?
-Need to add the salt!
+Need to add the **salt**!
+One way to avoid precomputed tables is to use the mechanism of salting.
+One of the characteristics of hashing algorithms is that they are numerically unstable: a small change in input generates a drastic change in output.
+In salting a string (salt) is added a prefix to the message before computing the hash.
 In this case, salts are representations of integers as strings.
+The site HashKiller.co.uk have collected passwords since 2007.
+What they do is just look for the password in a table they have built.
+Try again to reverse the hashes using the site HashKiller.co.uk, and verify that the salt correspondent to each of the following passwords is as follows:

 ```
-7ab9495396df849963e683d724f85086,632,
-88b4ce63d49305ffd3570c7c24c0c5b0,470,
-66ce76c7795eb6325705fb6efe0afc1d,101,
-90f441eed2c426e09ae41eb53095623e,642,
+7ab9495396df849963e683d724f85086,632
+88b4ce63d49305ffd3570c7c24c0c5b0,470
+66ce76c7795eb6325705fb6efe0afc1d,101
+90f441eed2c426e09ae41eb53095623e,642
 5e815814b6c62056f25078ef388f1b53,987
 ```

 ## Encryption
 Hash functions work well for authentication applications because they are unidirectional, making the message unintelligible.
-For bidirectional applications (such as message exchange) where it is desirable to retrieve the message in its original format, encryption algorithms - or ciphers - are commonly used.
+For bidirectional applications (such as message exchange) where it is desirable to retrieve the message in its original format, encryption algorithms - or **ciphers** - are commonly used.
 Encryption is used to prevent the content of messages intercepted during a communication from being understood by unauthorized entities.
-For this, the two entities involved in the communication use additional information (keys) that allow to encrypt and decrypt messages.
+To this end, the two entities involved in the communication use additional information (keys) that allow to encrypt and decrypt messages.
 Encryption algorithms can be **symmetric**, where the encryption and decryption keys are the same, or asymmetric otherwise.
 In block-level algorithms, messages are processed in blocks, while in stream algorithms, operations are done byte by byte.

 (From https://en.wikipedia.org/wiki/XOR_cipher#Example_implementation)
 This is its XOR function table: